This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Your RT could face infestations of thrips and spider mites.
 Just keep an eye out for the possible presence of these two pests.

-Wipe the leaves with a soapy water solution as soon as you notice any insects on your indoor plants.
+Wipe the leaves with a soapy water solution when you notice any insects on your indoor plants.
 To prevent infestations, wipe your leaves with diluted Lyson water solution.

 Conclusion

-Growing these plants is not challenging, or rewarding, and the growth rate is very satisfying.
+Growing these plants is not challenging, and the growth rate is very satisfying.
 I hope the article will help you develop and propagate this most popular plant.
-If you wish to get notified of similar articles and special offers, provide me with your email below.